Willardgmoore/Nucleus/docs/creators/position_management.rst

 Managing your project's positions
 ==================================================

-Managing your project's positions and changing which contributors are in which positions can be done from the 'Position' page in the :ref:`mission_control`.
+Managing your project's positions and changing which contributors are in which positions can be done from the *Position* page in the :ref:`mission_control`.
 Contributors in your project can be a part of as many or as few positions as you see fit and aren't fixed to the position that they applied to originally.

 Project positions
 ------------------